cenidetiot/ngsi-js-library/doc/ocb/docs/EntitiesFunctions.md

 ## Read Functions

 ### Get Entity Attribute Value
-The `getEntityAttributeValue()` function is used for retrieve a specific value of an entity attribute.
+The `getEntityAttributeValue()` function is used for retrieving a specific value of an entity attribute.
 In the next example, the `getEntityAttributeValue()` function returns the value of the attribute `temperature` of the entity with `id`: `Room1`.
 ```js
 cb.getEntityAttributeValue("Room1", "temperature", headers)
 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
 ### Get Entity Attribute
-The `getEntityAttribute()` function is used for retrieve the JSON value of a specific attribute of an entity.
+The `getEntityAttribute()` function is used for retrieving the JSON value of a specific attribute of an entity.
 For example, the following function returns the attribute `temperature` of the entity with `id`: `Room1`.
 ```js
 cb.getEntityAttribute("Room1", "temperature", headers)
 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
 ### Get Entity Attributes
-The `getEntityAttrs()` function is used for retrieve all the attributes that contains an NGSI entity.
+The `getEntityAttrs()` function is used for retrieving all the attributes that contains an NGSI entity.
 In the next example, the `getEntityAttrs()` function returns the NGSI attributes of the entity with `id`: `Room1`.
 ```js
 cb.getEntityAttrs("Room1", headers)
 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
 ### Get Entity
-The `getEntity()` function is used for retrieve the attributes and the type of a specific NSGI entity.
+The `getEntity()` function is used for retrieving the attributes and the type of a specific NSGI entity.
 For example, the next function returned the entity type and attributes of the entity with `id`: `Room1`.
 ```js
 cb.getEntity("Room1", headers)
 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
 ### Get entities list of an entity type
-The `getEntityListType()` function is used for retrieve the NGSI entities with specific type.
+The `getEntityListType()` function is used for retrieving the NGSI entities with specific type.
 In the next example, this function returns the NGSI entities of `type`: `Room`.
 ```js
 cb.getEntityListType("Room", headers)
 .then((entities) => {console.log(entities)})
 .catch((err) => console.log(err))
 ```
 ### Get All Entities
-The `listEntities()` function is used for retrieve the entities list stored in the Orion ContextBroker.
+The `listEntities()` function is used for retrieving the entities list stored in the Orion ContextBroker.
 Remember that, the ContextBroker respond to this request with the latest 20 entities stored; for the moment, this function does not support the pagination mechanism to retrieve large sets of resources.
 Example:
 ```js
 cb.listEntities(headers)